LongProc: Benchmarking Long-Context Language Models on Long Procedural Generation: Benchmark

-\item \textbf{Executing Search:} Countdown and Travel Planning implement search-based procedures.
-In these cases, LCLMs are required to explore multiple possible actions at a step, and the solving process involves backtracking (where states may be revisited).
-This creates more complex execution traces that must record exploration paths and backtracking decisions. \end{enumerate}
+$\sbullet[0.75]$ \textbf{Executing Search:} Countdown and Travel Planning implement search-based procedures.
+In these cases, LCLMs are required to explore multiple possible actions at a step, and the solving process involves backtracking.
+This creates more complex execution traces that must record exploration paths and backtracking decisions.

 Because all these tasks can be solved through pre-defined procedures that are already provided to LCLMs in prompts (Figure~\ref{fig:countdownmain}), their difficulty emerges from the extended generation requirements, where LCLMs must utilize information and preserve logical consistency across long distances.
 Therefore, our task design allows \longpro{} to evaluate multiple capabilities that are \textbf{central to long-context and long-form generation}.